joinpursuit/Pursuit-Core-Web/html_css_dom/html_introduction_combined/README.md

 </ul>
 ```

 Now our list's numbers have been replaced by bullet points creating an unordered list.

+> Take 3 minutes and add two kinds of lists: One unordered and one ordered.
+For your unordered list, put any 3 colors you can think of.
+For the ordered list, put your favorite 3 people, alive or dead.

-You'll notice that the _entire_ list of items is wrapped in either an ordered or unordered list tag.
+In both cases, the _entire_ list of items is wrapped in either an ordered or unordered list tag.
 This means that you **cannot** mix bullets and numbers in one list.
 You can, however, make a sub-list that is different from the main list.
 In the example below, the ordered sub-list will be indented further than the unordered main list.

 ```html
 <ul>